 Saving Money:

 - Look for good pricing in the fall, after the cattle go to market.
-Beef is seasonal and the fall pricing reflects that.
+Beef is seasonal, and the fall pricing reflects that.

-- The other great time to look for these cheaper roasts is after holidays when ‘fancy” roasts are featured.
-Look for great sales on cheaper roasts in January after the Christmas and New Year’s Eve holidays.
-They have to do something else with the rest of the beef.B
+- Look for these cheaper roasts after holidays, when “fancy” roasts or steaks are featured: in January, after the Christmas and New Year’s Eve holidays, and February after Valentine’s.
+They have to do something else with the rest of the beef.

 Print30 Minute (total time) Instant Pot Roast Medium Rare